From Diabetes Metab Syndr in Sept 2020:

 The authors of this letter mention current clinical trials (~38) with a dose [presumably by mouth] ranging from 200 to 1200 mcg/kg body weight, for a duration of 3–7 days, which is showing promising results both in terms of symptoms as well as viral load reduction.
 Another article mentioned the usual treatment dose is 0.2mg/kg on day 1 and day 3 followed by Days 6 and 8 if not recovered.

 The authors cite the Broward Health hospital system study from South Florida.
 In this small pilot study, hospitalized patients treated with ivermectin had a better survival rate compared with “standard care,” whatever that was back in Spring 2020.
 The ivermectin-treated patients received “at least one dose” of the drug at 200 mcg/kg, by mouth.
 Has this report been peer-reviewed and published yet?
 If not, why not?
+(Update on Sept 3, 2021: the article was published in Chest in Oct 2020.
+The protocol was a single dose of ivermectin 200 microgram/kg by mouth, presumably early in hospitalization, with a second dose seven days later at the discretion of the physician.)

 One small study (probably 60 each in the treatment and placebo groups) found that 12 mg ivermectin by mouth once a month impressively protected healthcare workers against COVID-19.